The Planning Council (PC) serves as a representative internal shared governance team for the College’s planning efforts. The Planning Council:

 - Dr. Melissa Deadmond, Associate Dean of Planning and Assessment

-- Dr. Ayodele Akinola, Assistant Director, Operations and Capital Planning
+- Dr. Ayodele Akinola, Interim Executive Director of Facilities Operations and Capital Planning

 - John Albrecht, Legal Counsel